-Course designed to develop skills at professional level; study of conducting style as related to band and orchestra literature score analysis and experience in conducting.
-250. Applied Music-Advanced Individual Study (2) For the graduate student who qualifies for advanced study through an audition before the Music Department faculty.
-See explanation in the general catalog, under Music, for conditions under which credit may be given for music study under private instructors.
-May be repeated to a maximum of four units.
-A. Piano B. Organ C. Voice D. Flute E. Oboe F. Clarinet G. Saxophone H. Bassoon J. French Horn K. Trumpet L. Trombone M. Baritone Horn N. Tuba O. Percussion P. Violin Q. Viola R. Cello S. Contrabass T. Harp U. Classical Guitar V. Composition X. Classical Accordion Y. Harpsichord --- -- --- -- 252.
+Advanced studies in technical, stylistic, and aesthetic elements of artistic performance culminating in a graduate recital.
+Maximum credit four units applicable on a master's degree.
+N. Baritone Horn T. Contrabass G. Clarinet A. Piano U. Harp.
+O. Tuba Harpsichord H. Saxophone V. Classical Guitar P. Percussion Bassoon X. Classical Accordion Organ French Horn Q. Violin D. Voice Y. Composition Viola R. Trumpet E. Flute Cello S. M. Trombone F. Oboe 252.
 Seminar in Music History (3) Prerequisites: Music 152B and consent of instructor.
 Seminars in music history are offered for intensive study in each of the historical eras as listed below.
 A. Music of the Middle Ages and Renaissance B. Music of the Baroque Era C. Music of the 18th and 19th Centuries D. Twentieth Century Music E. American Music 253.
-Musicology (3) Prerequisites: Music 152A and 152B.
-Problems and research in musicology.
+Musicology (3) Problems and research in musicology.
 Projects in bibliography, source materials, music history, criticism, aesthetics, and related fields.
 Writing and presentation of a scholarly paper.
 (Formerly numbered 203.)
 255. Seminar: A Major Composer (3) Prerequisite: Music 152B.
 Completion of a seminar in Music 252 is recommended.
 The life, milieu and works of a major composer, such as Bach, Mozart, or Schubert will be studied.
 Maximum credit six units applicable on a master's degree.
 260. Seminar in the Notation of Polyphonic Music (3) Prerequisite: Music 152B.
 Completion of Music 252A is recommended.
-Problems related to the notation of Medieval, Renaissance and Baroque Music.
-Examples will be transcribed into modern notation.
-A. Notation of Soloistic Music: Scores and Tablatures.
-B. Notation of Ensemble Music: White Mensural Notation.
-C. Notation of Ensemble Music: Black Notation to the End of Franconian Notation.
-D. Notation of Ensemble Music: French, Italian, Mixed and Mannered Notation.
+Problems related to the notation of Medieval, Renaissance and Baroque music.
+Examples will be transcribed into modern notation. - A. Notation of Soloistic Music: Scores and Tablatures. - B. Notation of Ensemble Music: White Mensural Notation. - C. Notation of Ensemble Music: Black Notation to the End of Franconian Notation. - D. Notation of Ensemble Music: French, Italian, Mixed and Mannered Notation.
 270. Seminar: Interpretation of Early Music (3) Prerequisites: Completion of Music 252A and 252B is recommended.
 Performance practice in Medieval, Renaissance, and Baroque music; projects in music editing; reports; performance on historical instruments.
 Participation in the Collegium Musicum required.
 290. Research Procedures in Music (3) Reference materials, bibliography, investigation of current research in music, processes of thesis topic selection, and techniques of scholarly writing.
-298. Special Study (1-3) Prerequisite: Consent of staff; to be arranged with department chairman and Individual study.
+298. Special Study (1-3) Prerequisite: Consent of staff; to be arranged with department chairman and instructor.
+Individual study.
 Six units maximum credit.